Cuber01/GreenFrog/Readme.md

 * mini_magick gem for ruby - For image editing
 * ImageMagick or GraphicsMagic terminal tool - For image editing
 * json gem for ruby - For reading .json files
-* A copy of Frogatto (tested on unstable version from April 24)
+* A copy of Frogatto (tested on dev branch from April 24 2021)

+## Known Issues

+This thing still cannot find enemies spawned in events, like ambushes.
+Because of this, it won't display some enemies (like most bosses).